kumailr7/TII-Devops-Assessment/README.md

 ![Helm Chart Deployed](output_images/Helm_output.png)

-- To check if helm chart is there in kuberentes cluster, run thid command
+- To check if helm chart is there in kuberentes cluster, run this command
 ```
 helm list -A
 ```